ThomasBHickey/metatrue/README.md

 that is (probably deliberately) coded in lots of places.
 Probably not that hard to eliminate, but I expect that makes it not a compliant MetaFont at that point.

+October 2014: Still working on it!
+Currently working trying to get the parser to actually parse something!